 Projects are usually titled after departmental subunits, e.g., Small Animal Hospital, or activities, e.g., Visiting Speakers.
 An area administrator or department head may change a project title under his or her control by submitting a memorandum to the Controller's Office.

 Notify the Budget Office when a budget number is no longer required or utilized.
 The Budget Office notifies the General Accounting Section of the Controller's Office of the change.

-NOTE: Notify University service centers (e.g., University Stores, University Publishing, etc.) to cancel any service center requisition numbers (blanket orders) associated with the terminated project.
+NOTE: Notify University service centers (e.g., University Stores, University Communications, etc.) to cancel any service center requisition numbers (blanket orders) associated with the terminated project.